Dealing with a breach of child contact order

 Enforcement of a child contact order due to a breach

-Where parents are unable to reconcile their differences in relation to the child contact order breaches, or family specialists at Kabir Family Law recommend considering an enforcement of the child contact order.
-In order to make an application for an enforcement the parent who has been affected by the breach will need to complete a form C79.
+Breaching a Child Arrangements Order without a reasonable excuse is serious, and where parents are unable to reconcile their differences in relation to child contact order breaches, family specialists at Kabir Family Law may recommend enforcement of the child contact order.
+In order to make a formal application for enforcement, the parent affected by the breach will need to complete form C79.
+The applicant must prove the breach beyond reasonable doubt.
+Enforcement applications can often be listed within 4-6 weeks, subject to the court’s timetable.
 Although matters through the family court can be costly and time consuming, this may the only viable option to prevent one parent from constantly breaching a child contact order and preventing the other parent from having contact with their children.
 If the court is satisfied that the breach is regular and intentional the courts can take actions to enforce the order and as a result punish the parent responsible for the breach.

 How to prepare ahead of making an enforcement application to the family court?